Utilizing Human Memory Processes to Model Genre Preferences for Personalized Music Recommendations: Conclusion and Future Work

 Summed up, in this work, we have shown that human memory processes in the form of ACT-R's activation equation can be effectively utilized for modeling and predicting music genres.
 By following such a psychology-inspired approach, we also believe that we can model a user's preferences transparently, in contrast to, e.g., deep learning-based approaches based on latent user representations.
 Therefore, our approach could be useful to realize more transparent and explainable music recommender systems.

-\para{Limitations and future work.} In the present work, we only considered the genres assigned to the most recently listened artist of the target user as contextual information.
+In the present work, we only considered the genres assigned to the most recently listened artist of the target user as contextual information.
 However, related work on music preference modeling has shown that music listening habits depend on the time of the day, the current activity of a user or the mood a user is currently experiencing (see, e.g.,~\cite{knees2019awareness}).
 For future work, we also plan to utilize the procedural memory processes of ACT-R in addition to the activation equation.
 As, for instance, done in the SNIF-ACT model~\cite{pirolli2003snif,fu2007snif}, we could define so-called production rules in order to transfer the user's preferences into actual music recommendation strategies.
 By making these rules transparent to the user, we aim to contribute to research on transparent recommender systems that create explainable recommendations.

-\para{Reproducibility.} To foster the reproducibility of our research, we use the publicly available LFM-1b dataset (see Section~\ref{s:method}).
+To foster the reproducibility of our research, we use the publicly available LFM-1b dataset (see Section~\ref{s:method}).
 Furthermore, we provide the source code of our approach as part of our TagRec framework~\cite{kowald2017tagrec}.

 {}